offbynull/coroutines/README.md

-# coroutines
+# Coroutines

-Inspired by the Apache Commons Javaflow project, The Coroutines project is a Java toolkit that allows users to suspend the execution of their method, save that method's state, and resume running that method at a later point in time.
+Inspired by the Apache Commons Javaflow project, the Coroutines project is a Java toolkit that allows users to suspend the execution of their method, save that method's state, and resume running that method at a later point in time.

-An introductory example...
+## How do you use it?

+Here's a simple example...

 First, declare your coroutine...
 ```java